 Office of Student Living

-These are the terms and conditions for occupying student housing at Syracuse University (“Terms”).
-They are an inseparable part of the electronic application for student housing.
-Upon submission and acceptance of the housing application, , these terms and conditions become enforceable .
-Syracuse University requires students to reside in University housing during their first two years of enrollment at the University regardless of class standing.
-Notwithstanding the foregoing, transfer students are not required to reside in University housing but are encouraged to apply for housing, and housing will be assigned to transfer students at the University’s discretion if it is determined that space is available.
-Students will be financially responsible for the cost of University housing attributable to the mandatory periods even if they fail to occupy University housing as required by University policy.
-Similarly, students who elect to live in University housing for a given academic year by participating in the University’s room selection process will be financially responsible for the cost of University housing for that academic year if they fail to occupy the housing.
-Students not required to live in University housing may do so if they desire, with the consent of the University, provided space is available.
-Students who elect or are required to live in Syracuse University student housing are obligated to comply with these Terms for the period set forth in item 4.
-All undergraduate students living in Syracuse University student housing, with the exception of students in South Campus apartments, are required to be on a Syracuse University meal plan.
+- Introduction.
+These are the terms and conditions for occupying graduate student housing at Syracuse University (“Terms”).
+They are an inseparable part of the electronic application for graduate student housing.
+Upon submission and acceptance of the housing application, these Terms and Conditions become enforceable.
+Graduate students are not required to live in University housing, however, may do so if they desire, with consent of the University provided space is available.
+Graduate students who elect to live in Syracuse University housing are obligated to comply with these Terms for a period set forth in item 4.
 All students occupying student housing are required to adhere to the Code of Student Conduct published in the Student Handbook and the Residential Living Standards, Community Standards and Residential Policies as established by the Office of Student Living.
 To the extent any of those standards and policies conflict with the terms and conditions of these Terms, these Terms shall be deemed to govern.
 All students and guests shall comply with these Terms.
 Except as provided herein, a violation of any provision of these Terms shall be considered a substantial violation of these Terms and shall constitute sufficient grounds for removal or relocation to another housing unit.